 Randi was introduced to the Jacaranda Foundation by her son who met Marie Da Silva in 2006 when he was twelve years old after he heard her speak at his school.
 Since then, he and his family have visited the school in Malawi and they remain dedicated to supporting the work of the organization.

-Dr. Tarnoff maintains a part-time clinical and academic practice in minimally invasive and bariatric surgery at Tufts Medical Center and Tufts University School of Medicine in Boston, where he is currently an Adjunct Associate Professor of Surgery.
+Michael received his Doctor of Medicine degree from the University of Medicine and Dentistry of New Jersey, where he also completed a general surgery residency and a surgical research fellowship.
+He completed a fellowship in advanced laparoscopic surgery at the Cleveland Clinic Foundation.
+He received a Bachelor of Science degree from Washington University.
+Michael maintains a part-time clinical and academic practice in minimally invasive and bariatric surgery at Tufts Medical Center and Tufts University School of Medicine in Boston, where he serves as an Adjunct Associate Professor of Surgery.

 Ileana Wachtel is a seasoned communication strategist with extensive experience working in communications for cutting edge political campaigns, nonprofit organizations and startups that have been instrumental in laying the foundation for change in our nation.